ImanBrjn/python_Salifort_Motors/README.md

-The description indicates:
+The description indicates the following:

-1- All counts are same (14999), which means there is no missing values.
+1. All counts are the same (14999), which means there are no missing values.
-2- The minimum of `satisfaction_level` indicates there are  some employees that not happy with their job.
-But the mean of this columns indicates that overal employees are roughly statisfied with thier job.
+2. The minimum of `satisfaction_level` indicates that there are some employees who are not happy with their job.
+However, the mean of this column indicates that overall employees are roughly satisfied with their job.
-3- The mean of `last_evaluation` indicates in overall employees are working pretty well.
+3. The mean of `last_evaluation` indicates that, overall, employees are performing well.
-4- The mean of `average_montly_hours` shows employees work at 210 hours per month which is hieghr than normal hours which is 175 hours.
+4. The mean of `average_monthly_hours` shows that employees work an average of 210 hours per month, which is higher than the normal working hours of 175 hours.
-5- All employees woked at company atleast 2 years.Hence there is no interns in the data.
+5. All employees worked at the company for at least 2 years; hence, there are no interns in the data.
-6- The rate of `Work_accident` is 14%.
-This rate might seems low at first glampse, but inccident in work might be serious or even leathal.
-Hence, HSSE department have to come up with some plans to reduce this rate.
+6. The rate of `Work_accident` is 14%.
+While this rate might seem low at first glance, workplace accidents can be serious or even lethal.
+Hence, the HSSE (Health, Safety, Security, and Environment) department needs to come up with plans to reduce this rate.
-7- In every 100 employees, 24 of them left the company.
-This is an alart for company.
+7. In every 100 employees, 24 of them left the company.
+This is an alert for the company.
-8- Promote rate is low.
-ALthough saticfation level of employees are high, they did not get enough promotes to encorage them.
+8. The promotion rate is low.
+Although the satisfaction level of employees is high, they did not get enough promotions to encourage them.

-### Rename columns
+### Renaming columns

 As a data cleaning step, let's rename the columns as needed.
-It contains standardizing the column names so that they are all in `snake_case`, correcting any column names that are misspelled, and makeing column names more concise as needed.
-The `snake_case` is a variable naming convention where each word is in lower case, and separated by underscores.
+This involves standardizing the column names so that they are all in `snake_case`, correcting any misspelled column names, and making column names more concise as needed. `Snake_case` is a variable naming convention where each word is in lower case and separated by underscores.

 ```python